ogdenpm/intel80tools/readme.txt

 to some of the tools I have written.
 Key changes are relst.pl, delib.pl, ngenpex.exe, plmpp.exe, plm80lib and systemlib source.

+The May 2017 update includes a major rework of the build scripts to use gnu make and a significant update to thames to support auto mapping of file paths to drives and interception of isis error codes.

 What's here
+plm80v30\*.*	this is the plm version 3.0 compiler

-plm80v3\*.*	this is the plm80 version 3 compiler that is needed for
+plm80v31\*.*	this is the plm80 version 3.1 compiler that is needed for
-		some of the modules !!
-The source files have the .pl3 extension
+		some of the modules

-plm80v4\*.*	basically most of the plm80 version 4 compiler and utilities
+plm80v40\*.*	basically most of the plm80 version 4 compiler and utilities
 		taken from the intel emulator package

-isis.exe	the intel isis emulator for msdos - no longer used isis.doc	and its documentation

-thames.exe	John Elliott's intel isis emulator used in the build tree as isis.exe does
+thames.exe	This is a major update on John Elliott's intel isis emulator thames32.exe	used in the build tree as isis.exe does not work on 64bit windows. thamesSrc\*.*	I have included the source of the tool in thamesSrc where you will
-		not work on 64bit windows.
-It contains the fixes I submitted to John Another change is that now debug level 4 gives out a little more detail on memory changes.
-This was to help me to trace the intel code.

-nmake.exe	the microsoft nmake utility taken from the microsoft web site nmake.err

-mkdepend.pl	perl script to auto generate dependency information in the makefile
-		cd to where the makefile is and run this script
-		Note there are some minor limitations on the script
-		1) it assumes the tools files are on :f1: and will map this drive to the relevant tools directory $(V4) for .plm and .asm and
-		   $(V3) for .pl3 files.
-No other extensions are processed
-		2) lines of the format objfile.obj: srcfile.(plm|asm|pl3) are
-		   processed but multiple objfile.obj before the : are not nor are additional source dependencies, although nmake will handle these
-		3) avoid target files of format $(F1)file as the $(F1) will depend on the tools used
+		also find a markdown file thames.md that describes the changes thames.exe is the 64bit version thames32.exe is the 32bit version

+make.exe	64bit and 32bit versions of the gnu make utility make32.exe

+unix\*.*	various unix like tools used for the build

 unpack.pl	perl script to unpack the combined source files I use personally
 		as the master files as it allows easier global search / replace.
-		The script only unpacks changed files - note no longer calls mkdepend.pl to update the makefile.
-Makefiles modified to handle this
+		The script only unpacks changed files.
 		Note the packed file format is Ctrl-L filename newline file content repeated for all files.
 The Ctrl-L separates the files Now supports multi level directory expand.